 Following on the heels of this two-term stint as the Dean of Antai College of Economics and Management at Shanghai Jiao Tong University, where he transformed the school from a domestic name into a global player in business education, Prof. Zhou also said he’s interested in applying the skills and network acquired in his previous job and while sitting on the board of various accreditation boards to help raise the awareness of CUHK Business School on a global level.

 Strategic planning will be a crucial task for Prof. Zhou, who added he is excited for the opportunity to liaise with the stakeholders to revise the school’s vision and mission for the next five year strategic plan starting in 2021.
 “Dean Kalok Chan and his team did a great job raising the academic research capability and reputation of the School, we will leverage on that and move the School forward in many directions.”

-For now though, Prof. Zhou said besides the smooth resumption of classes in January, he will be busy in the first quarter reaching out to students, faculty members and corporate partners to seek views on the way forward for the school.
+In face of the unprecedented challenges brought about by the coronavirus pandemic, Prof. Zhou said the school seeks to bring its considerable knowledge and skillsets to help society.
+He believes that with a forward-looking attitude, CUHK members will navigate this historic moment to emerge as a more resilient community.
+Besides the smooth resumption of classes, he will be busy in the coming year reaching out to students, faculty members and corporate partners to seek views on the way forward for the school.